-Science reporting in the media often adds to public confusion rather than advances understanding.
-Research is a puzzle with a million pieces, many unknown.
-Science reporting tends to pull out one piece of the puzzle, focus on the weird shape, the color, the edges, then unexplicably bestows that piece with front page significance.
+Science reporting by the media often adds to public confusion rather than advances understanding.
+Research can be a puzzle with hundreds or millions of pieces, many unknown.
+Science reporting tends to pull out one piece of the puzzle, focus on the weird shape, the color, the edges, then often inexplicably bestow that piece with front-page significance.
 Building blocks of previous studies are often ignored and the complexity of trying to fit the pieces together is sacrificed for the eye-catching title.

-On the front page today, (Thursday April 14, 2005) the New York Times (subscription) reports that "Study Cautions Runners to Limit Intake of Water" [Article now available here.]
-The research study; "Hyponatremia among Runners in the Boston Marathon", was published in the New England Journal of Medicine.
-Hyponatremia is low sodium concentration in the blood (about <135mmol/L).
+On the front page today, (Thursday April 14, 2005) the New York Times reports "Study Cautions Runners to Limit Intake of Water" The subject of the NYT article is the research study, "Hyponatremia among Runners in the Boston Marathon", recently published in the New England Journal of Medicine (NEJM).
+Hyponatremia is low sodium concentration in the blood (about <135mmol/L) caused by overhydration, drinking too many fluids.

-The original study title is appropriately specific about the results, in short: hyponatremia is a risk for a very small percentage of athletes who are generally less well trained and who overconsume water and symptomatically gain weight while running.
+The NEJM is appropriately specific about the results, in short: hyponatremia is a risk for a very small percentage of athletes who are generally less well trained and who over-consume water and symptomatically gain weight while running.
 The study significantly adds to 40 years of studies on hydration.
-Importantly, it supports various recent studies showing that overhydration CAN BE dangerous.
+Importantly, it supports various recent studies showing that overhydration can be dangerous.
 This is important.
-Runners shouldn't drown themselves in water (this study says that over 3 liters across 26.2 miles is excessive).
-One symptom that one is drinking too much is gaining weight from excessive water intake during a marathon.
+Runners shouldn't drown themselves in water - literally.
+The study warns that more than 3 liters in 26.2 miles is excessive.

-The evidence has been in for a while.
+Despite the validity of the health concern, New York Times coverage of the study reads like a sensational press release for Harvard.
+As with most scientific studies, the article by itself is not revelatory, the evidence has been in for a while.
 Medical colleges have been setting up tents at the ends of marathons and publishing the same results for years.
 Baylor medical college published a study in January, 2003 in the Clinical Journal of Sport Medicine (Hew et al) that found hyponatremia to be a concern.
 Indeed the current Harvard study liberally references other studies.
-This fact doesn't diminish the report it's important to be able to repeat results.
-But it shows this New York Times paragraph to be misleading:
+This fact doesn't diminish the report because it's important to be able to repeat results.
+But the way the New York Times presents the research can be misleading:

 "Before this study, we suspected there was a problem," said Dr. Marvin Adner, the medical director of the Boston maraton, which is next Monday, "but this proves it."

-This study adds to the growing body of research, but doesn't "prove" it.
-However there is something about the increasing number of slow runners that is new -- though the dire emphasis is a bit over the top:
+The NEJM study adds to the growing body of research, but doesn't "prove" it.
+However there is something about hyponatremia and the increasing number of slow runners:

 "As more slow runners entered long races, doctors began seeing athletes stumbling into medical tents, nauseated, groggy, barely coherent and with their blood severely diluted.
 Some died on the spot."

-"NEW research involved 488 runners in the 2002 marathon.
+"New research involved 488 runners in the 2002 marathon.
 The runners gave blood samples before and after the race.
 While most were fine, 13 percent of them - or 62 - drank so much that they had hyponatremia, or abnormally low blood sodium levels.
-Three [added in late edition] were in danger of dying."
+Three [NYT added this in later edition?] were in danger of dying."

-Unlike the New York Times, New England Journal of Medicine study's authors didn't explictly mention dying.
-Although several deaths have (infrequently) though tragically occured in marathons, fewer then 1:50,000 runners die in marathons, and most of these deaths are due to cardiovascular failure.
+Unlike the New York Times, New England Journal of Medicine study's authors didn't mention "dying".
+Although several deaths have tragically occurred in marathons, fewer then 1:50,000 runners die in marathons, and most of these deaths are due to cardiovascular failure.
 None of the racers in this study died, though coincidentally and tragically one person did die that year.
 No one has died in the Boston Marathon since.

 Who was in danger of "dying" as the Times so dramatically reported?
 The New England Journal of Medicine reported that 3 runners had "critical hyponatremia".
 The NEJM study does not associate any specific permanent perils or death rates with any sodium concentration, so it's unclear which levels of hyponatremia are how dangerous, but "critical hyponatremia" is a medical term used for sodium concentrations of below 120mmol/L, which are potentially fatal.
 Different investigators can use slightly different terms but higher (more normal) levels of sodium are commonly referred to as "low" and "moderate" or "severe" hyponatremia.
 Apparently the other 59 of 62 runners who had hyponatremia were in less serious though unspecified states of hydration.

-The New York Times indicates that ALL runners with hyponatremia will recover if they recieve prompt medical intervention of intravenous sodium infusions:
+The New York Times indicates that ALL runners with hyponatremia will recover if they receive prompt medical intervention of intravenous sodium infusions:

 "Hyponatremia can be treated, Dr. Noakes said.
 A small volume of a highly concentrated salt solution is given intravenously and can save a patient's life by pulling water out of swollen brain cells."

-So then did 62 of 488, or 12.7% ("13%") of the racers require intervenous therapy?
-Extrapolated to the population of Boston Marathon runners in 2004, that would be 2159 of 17,000 who ran then required intravenous therapy.
+So then did 62 of 488, or 12.7% ("13%") of the racers require intravenous therapy?
+Extrapolated to the population of Boston Marathon runners in 2004, that would mean 2159 of 17,000 who ran required intravenous therapy.
 This seems misleading.
-That many people couldn't be so severely sick without the hospitals being well aware of the problem.
+That many people couldn't be so severely sick without the hospitals (and probably media) being well aware of the problem.

-Perhaps only the 3 most seriously affected hyponatremic runners required intervenous therapy.
-Yet this still seems high.
+Perhaps only the 3 most seriously affected hyponatremic runners required intervenous therapy?
+But something's not right.
 In 2004 only 11 of 17,000 runners self reported and were diagnosed with hyponatremia.
-It is unknown how serious these self-reported cases were but this is ten times less (11 of 17,000 = .06%) then the .6% reported in the study.
+It's unknown how serious these self-reported cases were, but this is ten times less (11 of 17,000 = .06%) then the .6% reported in the study.
 None of the 2004 Boston Marathon racers died.

 Appropriate hydration is highly individualistic and depends on physiology, level of training, outside temperature and diet among other things.
 The NYT article concludes that slower runners should not over-drink;